XENONnT/outsource/README.md

                         single one of 'tpc', 'neutron_veto', 'muon_veto'.
 Pairs of detectors not yet supported.
   --workflow_id WORKFLOW_ID
                         Custom workflow_id of workflow.
 If not passed, inferred from today's date.
-  --force               Force overwrites workflows and reprocesses data even if processed already.
-Will not re-upload to
-                        rucio though.
-  --debug               Debug mode.
+  --ignore_processed    Ignore runs that have already been processed --debug               Debug mode.
 Does not automatically submit the workflow, and jobs do not update RunDB nor upload
                         to rucio.
   --from NUMBER_FROM    Run number to start with
   --to NUMBER_TO        Run number to end with
   --run [RUN ...]
-Space separated specific run number(s) to process --runlist RUNLIST     Path to a runlist file --ignore_processed    Ignore runs that have already been processed --rucio_upload        Upload data to rucio after processing --rundb_update        Update RunDB after processing
+Space separated specific run number(s) to process --runlist RUNLIST     Path to a runlist file --rucio_upload        Upload data to rucio after processing --rundb_update        Update RunDB after processing
 ```